 - 3. Using forceps, place a single tin cup on the micro-balance and tare.
 Remove the cup from the balance and place on the glass plate. - 4.
-Use the micro-spatula to add a small amount of acetanilide standard to the tin cup.
+Use the micro-spatula to add a small amount of acetanilide standard (CE Elantech, 338-367-00, % C = 71.09, % N = 10.36) to the tin cup.
 Record the weight of the tin cup containing standard.
 Place the tin cup in the crimper and use the cylindrical tool to fold the top of the cup over, crimp and compact.
 Weigh again to ensure no standard was lost during crimping.
-Prepare a range of acetanilide standards, making a total of at least six standards, ensuring the weights are spread out evenly between 25 and 1000 μg. - 5.
-Weigh between 100-200 mg of soil reference standard following the procedure for the acetanilide standards.
-When done with the micro-balance, press the brake and shut off. - 6.
-Crimp three empty tin cups to be used as blanks. - 7.
+Prepare a range of acetanilide standards, making a total of at least six standards, ensuring the weights are spread out evenly between 25 and 1000 μ g (0.025-1 mg).
+Based on numerous past analyses of the same filtration volumes for lake water samples, the lowest standard needed for N is ~ 50 μ g acetanilide and for C is ~ 90 μ g acetanalide.
+The highest standard needed for both is 0.6 mg for ELB, WLB, HOR, MIE, and the highest for FRX is 1 mg. - 5.
+Weigh between 5-30 mg of soil reference standard (CE Elantech, 338-400-25, % C = 3.5, % N = 0.37) following the procedure for the acetanilide standards.
+When done with the micro-balance, press the brake and shut off, unless you plan you use it within a week or so.
+It is best to leave it on to keep it warmed up and stable if you will be using it again.

+- 6. Crimp three empty tin cups to be used as blanks. - 7.
 Load the auto sampler rack, starting with three instrument blanks (empty places in the auto sampler), the three tin cup blanks, and ending with the high standard.
-Position the rack to the zero place BEFORE filling the rack. - 8.
-Set up the Sample Table in the Eager 300 Software by clicking on the "Sample Table" icon as shown in Figure 16.
-At the end of the previous sample table (any samples previously run will still be saved in the sample table): click on "Edit sample" → "Fill sample table." - i.
+Position the rack to the zero place (put the empty hole at the zero place) BEFORE filling the rack.
+NOTE that the bottom of the autosampler tray can be removed and cleaned by taking out the 3 screws on the bottom of the tray. - 8.
+Set up the Sample Table in the Eager 300 Software by clicking on the "Sample Table" icon as shown in Figure 17.
+Clear the sample table, or continue at the end of the previous sample table (any samples previously run will still be saved in the sample table): click on "Edit sample" → "Fill sample table."
+This will pre-populate the table with rows for all your samples. - i.
 Sample name: No name. - ii.
 File name = Enter date. - iii.
 No. samples = Enter the number of samples you have in the auto sampler, including zero. - iv.
 Sample name index = 0 - v.
 File name index = 001 - vi.
-Click "Add" and enter sample names manually. - vii.
-Click column A on the row of your first sample to set the program to the actual sample that will be acquired once you start the instrument.
+Leave the "unknown" box checked. - vii.
+Click "Add" to add rows to table. - viii.
+Double click on each sample name cell in the table to enter sample names manually. - ix.
+Click column A on the row of your first sample and click the box in the window that pops up to set the program to the actual sample that will be acquired once you start the instrument.
 This will set the program to record data for the correct sample once you start the run.